meatware/genomics_test/README.md

 ```

 #### Please ensure you have exported your aws credentials into your shell
 This has been test-deployed into an R&D account using Admin credentials.
-Try to do the same or use an account with the perms to use lambda, s3, iam, dynamodb, and SSM (syatems manager) at the least.
+Try to do the same or use an account with the perms to use lambda, s3, iam, dynamodb, and SSM (systems manager) at the least.

 An Optional method to get a great bash experience via https://github.com/meatware/sys_bashrc